Entropy production bounds for systems running computer programs: Mismatch cost of computer programs

 \section{Mismatch cost of computer programs}

-Given a computer program, one can construct its corresponding adjacency matrix $G$.
-Starting from an initial distribution $p_{X_0}$ over this state space (as defined in Eq.~\ref{eq_initial_dist}), the distribution after the $i^{\text{th}}$ iteration is given by $p_{X_i} = G^i p_{X_0}$.
+Consider an adjacency matrix or map $G$ representing to the state space behavior of the RASP associated with a program.
+As described in previous section, changes of states are driven by the repeated application $G$, which corresponds to repeating the same process across all steps of a program in a computer.
 Let $q_X$ denote the prior distribution associated with the cost function of the map $G$.
-As discussed in Sec.~\ref{subsec_PMC_bound}, this prior remains fixed across iterations.
+As discussed earlier, this prior remains fixed across iterations.
 Consequently, the MMC incurred during the $i^{\text{th}}$ iteration of the map $G$ is given by,